wrzesinska/react-website-form/react-website-form/README.md

 3. Go to directory react-website-form (cd react-website-form )
 4. Use 'yarn install' to install all dependencies
 5. Use 'yarn start' to start project on http://localhost:3000
-6. If you have any questions, let me know joanna.wrzesinka88@gmail.com
+6. If you have any questions, let me know.

 ## Available Scripts